Seattle's Child

 North Creek Park

-Seen on a late July visit: many garter snakes slithering away at the sound of approaching feet (They are not poisonous.
+Seen on a visit: many garter snakes slithering away at the sound of approaching feet (They are not poisonous.
 There are no poisonous snakes native to the Seattle area.)
 A beaver lodge at the north end of the trail.
-Pools of tea-colored water patrolled by water-striders, insects that glide along the surface of the water.
+Water-striders patrol pools of tea-colored water, insects that glide along the water’s surface.
 I also saw a short-tailed weasel, not a creature I expected to find two miles from Alderwood Mall.

 Marymoor Park

-Seen on a late July visit: Nest boxes near the boardwalk full of baby purple martins, with their parents swooping by to feed them.
+Seen on a visit: Nest boxes near the boardwalk full of baby purple martins, their parents swooping by to feed them.

 Accessibility: Very accessible.
 The approaches to the boardwalk are on flat paths, some of which are paved.